parsonsmatt/command-pattern/2-values-effects.md

 Note:

-Dependency injection can be used to make testing like this a little easier, especially in languages that aren't as flexible as Ruby.
+Dependency injection can be used to make testing like this a little easier, especially in languages that aren't as flexible as Ruby (like Haskell).
 Instead of overriding a global name, you make the class depend on a parameter that's local.
 Instead of referring to the global User class, we're referring to the instance variable user which is ostensibly the same thing.
 This is Good, as we've reduced the coupling in our code, but we've introduced some significant extra complexity.
 And the testing story isn't great, either:

 ```ruby